mbarcina001/Marvel-Heroes/README.md

 ###### Project in development

-Training with React and Marvel API
+Learning React with Marvel API

 ## Running the project